vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 ## Assumptions for the upgrade guide
 The instructions below are written for Debian-like Linux operating systems.

 The guide uses systemd commands(`systemctl` and `journalctl`) to control binaries in our setup.
-If you are using something different, that article's commands may vary.
+If you are using something different, the commands may vary.

 This guide is specifically intended for those who are already running a validator node.